 Homework is set as a 3-week project in Years 7 and 8.
 These are based on topical issues and reviewed/revised annually.
-The projects for the next academic year are "Being Responsible Online" (Year 7) and "Cyber Security" (Year 8).
+The projects for the next academic year involve students creating an Information Point using appropriate software to provide information about "Being Responsible Online" and "Cyber Security".
 Projects are created from resources available to schools from relevant agencies.
 In Key Stages 4 & 5, research tasks are set alongside revision quizzes to ensure students have the required knowledge and understanding for their summer examinations.